 An Illegitimate ESA Letter

 If you provide your landlord with an illegitimate or invalid ESA letter, your landlord can deny your ESA Housing.
 An illegitimate ESA Letter can be anything from a document provided by a fake or counterfeit online business, a letter written by a healthcare provider who is not licensed to practice in the country, or a letter you forged yourself.
-This means, even if you unintentionally provide your landlord with a fake letter, this mishap can still cost you the chance of living with your support animal.
-That’s why it’s incredibly important to ensure that your ESA provider is accredited, which can be confirmed through Better Business Bureau (BBB).

 Additionally, despite the lack of guidance on this issue, it is recommended that ESA Letters for housing are renewed at least once every year.
-This is because many landlords will refuse to accept an ESA Letter that is dated over one year ago, and some therapists will not validate an ESA Letter if it is outdated.
+This is because many landlords will refuse to accept an ESA Letter dated over one year ago, and some therapists will not validate an ESA Letter if it is outdated.

 Your ESA Causes Undue Financial Hardship on Landlord

 In most cases, landlords are responsible for maintaining the property you live in.
 As pet owners know, pets can be messy, and they can cause damage to accommodations, including scratches on the door or bite marks on surfaces.
 If your support animal is prone to causing property damage, your landlord could be on the line to pay those fees.
 This may lead to your landlord rejecting your support pet.
-The best way to prevent this from happening is to train your support animal to be well-behaved, calm and collected.
+The best way to prevent this is to train your support animal to be well-behaved, calm, and collected.

 ESA Poses a Threat or Health Risks